 | Implementation (one-time) | $25,000 - $500,000+ | One-time project |

 Prices reflect typical negotiated ranges as of 2026.
-Oracle does not publish an official price list — all pricing is negotiated.
+Oracle does not publish an official NetSuite price list — all pricing is negotiated.

 Understanding how NetSuite pricing works